FridaWikell/frisa-booking/README.md

 ### Manual Testing

-Test the user stories that you created earlier in the readme - did you satisfy the goal, how?

 Every page at the website has been manually tested.
 It is done in Google Chrome DevTools and on different devices.
 The devices used were one mobile phone, one laptop and one external screen:

 - Samsung Galaxy A52s (1080 x 2400)